itsashim/Uni-Water/Readme.txt

 _directChanges: This file includes all the classes of Bootstrap that are directly altered

 _config.scss : This file includes all the utility class, reused class , varaibles, mixins , keyframes e.t.c all the reusables are here.
+And the Repeated section which is  used  more than twice......

 _responsive.scss: This file includes all the media queries